-The BMW X2 is a small SUV/crossover that sits alongside the mechanically-identical BMW X1, and below the larger X3/X4 models.
+The first-generation BMW X2 was a small SUV/crossover that sat alongside the mechanically-identical BMW X1.
 It was launched in early 2018, with a plug-in hybrid powertrain joining the range in early 2020.
+Production of this model ended in 2023 ahead of an all-new X2 arriving in the UK in early 2024.

-The X2 is lower and sportier than the more practical X1, aiming at a narrow niche for those who want a sportier vehicle than an X1 but a higher-riding vehicle than the 1 Series hatchback.
-As such, it has very few direct rivals but a wide range of indirect competitors.
+The X2 was lower and sportier than the more practical X1, aiming at a narrow niche for those who wanted a sportier vehicle than an X1 but a higher-riding vehicle than the 1 Series hatchback.
+As such, it had relatively few direct rivals but a wide range of indirect competitors.
+However, this segment grew in popularity throughout the X2’s short life as more car manufacturers jumped on the coupé-SUV bandwagon.

-The BMW X2 currently holds an Expert Rating of 75% based on 23 UK media reviews.
-That puts it in the midfield of the small SUV sector, but quite some way behind class-leading models like the Volvo XC40 and Range Rover Evoque.
-It has been praised for being better to drive than the sister X1, but is criticised for its compromised practicality, firm ride and high price tag.
+The X2 was praised for being better to drive than the sister X1, but was criticised for its compromised practicality, firm ride and high price tag.

 Body style: Small SUV/crossover